-3. Describe the work of your firm or organisation; in particular tell us about any efforts on behalf of minority or marginalised people.
+3. Describe the work of your firm; in particular tell us about any efforts on behalf of minority or marginalised people.

 4. Do you consider yourself a human rights defender (HRD)?
 If so and you are at liberty to describe the experience, have you been the victim of harassment or threat because of your work?